Never Road Weary:

 When we returned for the bike two months later, we’d decided to keep going for a two-week loop of Arizona.
 Joshua Tree, Route 66, the Grand Canyon, Flagstaff and Sedona.
 We left the bike behind my Grandparents’ RV in Brenda, Arizona at Thanksgiving.
 Three months later, we returned again and instead of heading north, we continued east as far as Texas.

 That was the pattern of how our two-year long journey began: a week from here to there, a storage unit.
-Another few months of working before we returned again.
-Days on the road traveling a few hundred miles, stopping often to stretch, taking back roads instead of the freeway, making pit stops at cafes for cups of coffee and BLTs.
+Then another few months of working before we returned again.
+Days on the road usually consisted of riding a few hundred miles while stopping often to stretch, taking back roads instead of the freeway, making pit stops at cafes for cups of coffee and BLTs.

 Slowly it all accumulated into a more ambitious journey than we’d intended.
 But broken down into sections, we were never road weary.
 Each leg was fresh.
 Our lives at home were intact.